- Overview

 Vitamin D appears to consume Magnesium in at least two ways

-1) Increased Vitamin D builds bones, which consumes Magnesium
+1) Increased Vitamin D builds bones, which depletes Magnesium

-2) Vitamin D metabolism uses Magnesium in 8 places
+2) Vitamin D synthesis requires Magnesium in 8 places

-Having 400+mg of Mg as a single dose causes a laxative effect in many people.
+Having >400 milligrams of Mg as a single dose causes a laxative effect in many people.

-Taking the dose two times per day virtually eliminates the laxative effect.
+Taking the dose two times per day helps but may not eliminate the laxative effect.

 Just as you do not consume all of your water or food for the day at one time,